A stochastic algorithm finding $p$-means on the circle: Acknowledgements

-5mm\textbf{ Aknowledgments:} \sm We would like to express our gratitude for the support of the Laboratoire de Mathématiques et Applications (UMR 7348) of the Université de Poitiers, where much of this work took place.
+We would like to express our gratitude to our colleague S\'{e}bastien Gadat, who has encoded and drawn all the figures of the present work.
+We are also thankful to the referees whose suggestions have helped us to improve the presentation of the paper.
+Finally, we are grateful to the support of the Laboratoire de Math\'{e}matiques et Applications (UMR 7348) of the Universit\'{e} de Poitiers, where much of this work took place.